Drewlove/green-dragons-client/WorkNotes.md

 Forms
-*All forms, toggle displaying and hiding form after form is submitted (see studentFormProfileContainer)
+*All forms, toggle displaying and hiding form after form is submitted (see studentFormProfileContainer) *Use the scroll to top function as well
+*change delete button to type='button'

 *What to do with delete button?
 **If you hit return as a mobile user, should not delete